-Sounding somewhat like a broken record the St Pancras commuter services were again suffering various problems with their Rolls Royce engined dmu's, resulting in occasional replacements using locomotive hauled stock, frequently with a Class 25.
-This was in addition to the 18.00 St Pancras - Bedford service, which for the past three months had also been locomotive hauled, again with Class 25's featuring prominently.
+Sounding somewhat like a broken record the St Pancras commuter services were again suffering various problems with their Rolls Royce engined diesel multiple units, resulting in occasional replacements using locomotive hauled stock, frequently with a Class 25.
+The multiple unit shortages had seen the 18.00 St Pancras - Bedford service during the past three months resort to locomotive haulage, again with Class 25s featuring prominently.
+During May this would revert to diesel multiple units, but the 07.46 Bedford - St Pancras continued to be locomotive hauled.
 On the WCML the fiery demise of E3046 working the 15.45 Euston - Manchester on January 7th naturally caused operating headaches with a number of Class 25's handling the various emergency workings including 7500 arriving at the scene of the calamity with a maintenance train.
 The seriously fire damaged electric was removed to Crewe Works and promptly condemned.
 Additionally Crewe had again commenced repairs to the Type 2's with 5234 and 7669 being new arrivals.

 Rock salt workings from Winsford were a staple part of the area's freight workings, however most unusual was a Saturday working to Edinburgh on February 6th, behind 5190 & 5192, hauling forty five wagons.